Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 The code passed the validator test.
 ## Javascript Validator Testing
 I have also thoroughly tested the javascript code using jasmine and a Javascript Validator https://esprima.org/demo/validate.html.
+Most of the testing for the Javascript was done manually as I tested each modal, card matches and time/move counters.
+There was an issue with the code and two lines caused the whole game to not function properly but I have now fixed that and everything is working well.
 ## Jasmine Testing
 I have followed the video tutorial on the code institute course for using Jasmine testing and have stored these files in the gitignore folder.
 ## Manual Testing
 I have also manually tested all components of the project.
 All of the pages and features are working well with no bugs or problems.
 I have tested the project thoroughly on a laptop and it looks good and works well and I have tested it on my tablet and mobile.
-This game works best on a desktop or tablet device.
+The game worked best on a desktop device earlier on in the development process, however after more time on the project I have styled the game further and it actually looks best on a mobile or tablet device which is much better as most people would access the game on their mobile device.
+As the game was not functional before, I spent extra time and care checking the game by playng it through over and over again on each level on my phone and tablet also.
+Overall I'm happy with the game and I think It's changed a lot for the better.

 If a user wants to play the game to learn the words, they can:
 * Open the project page.